Journey to Pascha

 Like the children with the palms of victory,

-We cry out to You, O Vanquisher of death,
+We cry out to Thee, O Vanquisher of death,

 Make sure students understand the following words and phrases: